Ancient-Wisdom.Co.Uk

 While there are numerous recorded discoveries of cartouches and statues of both Khafre and Menkaure at Giza, proof of Khufu's involvement at Giza is noticeably absent.

-Khufu: This is the only cartouche, (And therefore the only direct evidence of Khufu's involvement at Giza).
+Khufu: This is the only cartouche, (And therefore the only direct evidence of Khufu's involvement with the Great pyraimd).
 This cartouche (right), was found on the southern roof blocks of Campbell's chamber in the 'Great' pyramid, as was another cartouche which is translated as 'Khnum-Khuf', found on the south wall of 'Lady Arbuthnot's' chamber (10).
 The same two Hieroglyphs have been found alongside each other elsewhere in Egypt.
 A situation which has generated speculation over their meaning.

 Petrie said of this situation: 'The only great royal inscription (of Khufu) is on the rocks of Sinai.
 There are two tablets: one with the name and titles of Khufu, the other with the king smiting an enemy, and the name Khnum-khufu The name is found in five places The two names being placed in succession in one inscription cannot be mere chance variants of the same.
 Either they must be two distinct and independent names of one king, or else two separate kings.
 If they were separate kings, Khnum-khuf must have been the most important.